Last Updated on 01/03/2022

 There’s literally a coffee bar on every corner in Avellino and I love it.
 Gelosia is my favorite.
 I’d walk by 7 or 8 other coffee bars just to have my morning coffee at Gelosia.
 They were always so friendly and they also make the best gelato in Avellino.

-Also check out Aloha and Gelateria Vincent.
+Also check out Aloha and Gelateria Vincent for gelato.

 Dulcis in Furno is another bar that offers it all… great coffee, hearty pizza snacks with aperitivo, gelato and pastries.

 Puro also wins in the aperitivo category.
-We go here for an Aperol Spritz and get olives, peanuts, potato chips and mini pizzas as a snack.
+We’d go here for an Aperol Spritz and get olives, peanuts, potato chips and mini pizzas as a snack.
 The way to my heart is clearly free food.

 Cose da Mat for gluten free pastries.